 Credential theft is a high priority concern across many industries, and to combat it, many institutions have deployed WPA2-Enterprise wireless networks.
 This network type encrypts all network communications, as well as secures the authentication process.
-Often, WPA2-Enterprise is deployed in conjunction with certificates for a highly secure network.
-This setup is rapidly becoming the gold standard of network security, but the threat still does exist without configuring server certificate validation.
+Often, WPA2-Enterprise is deployed in conjunction with certificates for a highly secure network, but this is not always the case.
+If credentials are used for authentication rather than certificates, the threat of credential theft is significantly higher.
 Server certificate validation is integral to securing credentials on wireless networks; however, it is often overlooked or misconfigured, resulting in devices that are still vulnerable to credential theft.

 In this situation, had server certificate validation been used, the user never would have attempted to connect to the phony network.
 Since the thief would not possess the server certificate, the user’s device would have recognized this and immediately canceled sending credentials.
 They’d have been redirected to the correct network they are authorized to use.